pslucas0212/Configuring-External-DNS-and-DHCP-for-Satellite/README.md

 ### Install and configure DNS and DHCP services to Support Dynamic Updates
 See [DNS Dynamic Updating](https://github.com/pslucas0212/DNSUpdating/blob/main/README.md)

+When you first start named, named will generate a rndc key file.
 Copy the /etc/rndc.key file from the external DNS server to Satellite Server.
 On your Satellite server run the following command.
 ```
 # scp root@ns02.example.com:/etc/rndc.key /etc/rndc.key
 ```